Cleator Moor East railway station: Services

 Whilst some Whitehaven, Cleator and Egremont Railway (WCER) mineral, goods and passenger traffic to and from Rowrah passed north along the line to Marron Junction, the greater part arrived and left southwards towards Moor Row and therefore passed through Cleator Moor.
 Mineral traffic was also generated locally from the quarries and mines such as the Iron Works within sight of the station.

 In 1922 seven all stations passenger trains called at Cleator Moor East in each direction, with an extra on Whitehaven Market Day.
 Four were Rowrah to Whitehaven services, the other three plied a long, circuitous route between Workington Main and Whitehaven via Camerton, Marron Junction, Ullock, Rowrah and Moor Row.

 Cleator Moor East station's owning Whitehaven, Cleator and Egremont company was taken over by the LNWR and Furness Railway in 1879 as a Joint Line, whereafter the section through the station was usually worked by the LNWR.

-Goods traffic typically consisted of a two daily turns Up and Down.
+Goods traffic typically consisted of two daily turns Up and Down.

 Mineral traffic was the dominant flow, though this was subject to considerable fluctuation with trade cycles.
 Stations and signalling along the line south of Rowrah were changed during the Joint regime to conform to Furness Railway standards.